 People can increase the amount of fiber they eat during their next meal to help their digestive system after a binge and reduce feelings of bloating.
 Eating more fiber can also help keep people feeling fuller and prevent overeating.

 Vegetables, fruit, and legumes are all good sources of fiber.
-A 2014 study investigated whether eating more vegetables could aid weight loss in 120 adults who were overweight.
+A

 The researchers found that a greater intake of vegetables increased weight loss.
 The participants who ate double the amount of vegetables than the control group reported feeling less hungry.